Introduction

 • Must be a platform supported by the Rust compiler with support for the full standard library.
 See the Rust compiler's platform support documentation.

-• If the underlying aws-lc-sys or aws-lc-fips-sys crates don't have pre-generated bindings for the desired platform then you must use the bindgen crate feature of aws-lc-rs, or have the bindgen-cli installed, to enable generation of the FFI bindings for the desired platform and architecture.
+• For FIPS builds: If aws-lc-fips-sys doesn't have pre-generated bindings for your target platform, you must use the bindgen crate feature of aws-lc-rs, or have the bindgen-cli installed, to enable generation of the FFI bindings for the desired platform and architecture.

 If there is a platform or architecture you are interested in seeing support for, please create a GitHub issue.